CAIT-NV Logo

 Item Response Theory

-CAIT-NV employs an IRT model to calibrate items and estimate ability.
-This model accounts for:
+CAIT-NV uses an IRT model to calibrate items and estimate ability.
+It accounts for:

 Item Discrimination (a-parameter)